Looming Musk-Twitter legal battle hammers company shares - NewsBreak

 Looming Musk-Twitter legal battle hammers company shares

-Shares of Twitter slid more than 11% in the first day of trading after billionaire Elon Musk said that he was abandoning his $44 billion bid for the company and the social media platform vowed to challenge Musk in court to uphold the agreement.
+NEW YORK — (AP) — Shares of Twitter slid more than 6% in the first day of trading after billionaire Elon Musk said that he was abandoning his $44 billion bid for the company and the social media platform vowed to challenge Musk in court to uphold the agreement.

 Twitter is now preparing to sue Musk in Delaware where the company is incorporated.
-While the outcome is uncertain , both sides are preparing for a long court battle.
+While the outcome is uncertain, both sides are preparing for long court battle.

-Musk alleged Friday that Twitter has failed to provide enough information about the number of fake accounts on its service.
-Twitter responded in a weekend letter disclosed Monday that his “purported termination is invalid and wrongful" and that the company has continued to provide the information he “reasonably requested.”

-The company has said for years in regulatory filings that it believes about 5% of the accounts on the platform are fake.
-But on Monday Musk continued to taunt the company , using Twitter, over what he has described as a lack of data.
-In addition, Musk is also alleging that Twitter broke the acquisition agreement when it fired two top managers and laid off a third of its talent-acquisition team.
+Twitter has said for years in regulatory filings that it believes about 5% of the accounts on the platform are fake but on Monday Musk continued to taunt the company, using Twitter, over what he has described as a lack of data.
+In addition, Musk is also alleging that Twitter broke the agreement when it fired two top managers and laid off a third of its talent-acquisition team.

-“For Twitter this fiasco is a nightmare scenario," Wedbush analyst Dan Ives, who follows the company, wrote Monday.
-He said the result would be “an Everest-like uphill climb for Parag & Co.” given concerns over employee morale and retention, advertiser concerns and other challenges.
+“For Twitter this fiasco is a nightmare scenario and will result in an Everest-like uphill climb for Parag & Co. to navigate the myriad challenges ahead around employee turnover/morale, advertising headwinds, investor credibility around the fake account/bot issues, and host of other issues abound," Wedbush analyst Dan Ives, who follows the company, wrote Monday.

-The sell-off in Twitter shares pushed the share price below $34, far from the $54.20 that Musk agreed to pay for the company.
-That suggests Wall Street has very serious doubts that the deal will go forward.
+The sell-off in Twitter shares pushed prices close to $34 each, far from the $54.20 that Musk agreed to pay for the company.
+That suggests, strongly, that Wall Street has serious doubts that the deal will go forward.

-Morningstar analyst Ali Mogharabi noted that Twitter has described its estimate of fake and spam accounts for years in regulatory filings while explicitly noting that the number might not be accurate given the use of data samples and interpretation.
+Morningstar analyst Ali Mogharabi noted that, regarding the spam user count Musk is so focused on, Twitter has “for years explicitly stated in regulatory filings that the ‘’below 5%’ spam count may not be accurate given that it is based on a sample and requires a lot of judgment.”

 Tech industry analysts say Musk's interlude leaves behind a more vulnerable company with demoralized employees.